 Written instructions:

-Continue reading “Create ngon face with a hole in the center in Blender 3.0”Because your time is valuable
+Continue reading “Create ngon face with a hole in the center in Blender 3.0”LBRY Credits (LBC) Paper wallet how-to

 If you are interested in holding large sums of LBC, you might be interested in using offline paper wallets.
 Below I will walk you through the basic steps.